killianfmeehan/topological_node2vec/README.md

 ```
 In the special case that r*l > the size of the input data, neighborhoods ARE NOT SAMPLED.
 Instead, the direct distance matrix column vectors are inverted, normalized, and used as probability vectors.
 (See the paper, Remark 1.)

-- nbhd_regen: this value instructs the network on how often it should resample the random neighborhoods around each point used as training data.
+**nbhd_regen**: this value instructs the network on how often it should resample the random neighborhoods around each point used as training data.
 A value of n means that the neighborhoods will be regenerated every n-th epoch.
 This value is ignored if the neighborhoods are not randomly generated, as above.
 ```python
 nbhd_regen = 1 # any positive integer, or None
 ```

+---

-- mbs_array: integer values declaring how many points are to be minibatched at each epoch.
+**mbs_array**: integer values declaring how many points are to be minibatched at each epoch.
 Currently, minibatching is ONLY DONE for the topological loss function, while the node2vec loss function always operates on the full dataset in each epoch.
 I plan to update this code with the ability to input dual arrays of minibatches, but in my testing minibatches on the node2vec loss function dramatically reduced embedding quality.
 ```python
 mbs_array = [int(data.shape[0]*1.00) for i in range(LEN+1)]
 ```